4deeptech/Dizzle.Cqrs.Core/README.md

 Visual Studio 2015

-NOTE: Run the .visx install from the .VSPlugin folder before trying to open a .pdizzle file.
+NOTE: Run the .vsix install from the .VSPlugin folder before trying to open a .pdizzle file.